WHIZ-FM: History

+WCVZ was underwritten by contributions from local businesses and the listening audience.
+Each September, "Involvathon" invited listeners to pledge gifts to provide for the station's financial needs.

+In 1994, a new transmitter site was constructed in rural Rose Farm, Ohio, where it remains today.
+The move allowed the station to increase its ERP from 6,000 watts to 16,000 watts.

+In October 2001, WCVZ was relaunched as "Joy FM".
+All previous programming was replaced by a 24 hour Contemporary Christian format.
+Michael James served as the morning show host.

-WHIZ-FM was previously broadcast on 102.5 FM.
-On October 17, 2008, the Southeastern Ohio Broadcasting System, doing business as the WHIZ Media Group, announced the purchase of WCVZ, allowing 102.5 FM to move out of the Zanesville area.
+On October 17, 2008, the Southeastern Ohio Broadcasting System, doing business as the WHIZ Media Group, announced the purchase of WCVZ, allowing 102.5 FM WHIZ to move out of the Zanesville area.
 Under a local marketing agreement, WCVZ then simulcast WHIZ-FM's adult contemporary music format in preparation for this move until December 7, 2008, when WCVZ assumed WHIZ-FM's identity as "Z92", and WHIZ-FM became "Highway 102", featuring an automated country music format.

 When 102.5 FM moved to its new location serving Baltimore, Ohio, it took the WCVZ call sign from 92.7, allowing 92.7 to use the WHIZ-FM call sign.

-Former owner Christian Voice of Central Ohio continues to serve the Zanesville area on newly acquired WZNP (89.3 FM) licensed to Newark, Ohio, a part of the company's "Promise Network".
+Former owner Christian Voice of Central Ohio continues to serve the Zanesville area on WZNP (89.3 FM) licensed to Newark, Ohio, a part of the company's "River Radio Group".
 The WCVZ calls remained with WHIZ Media Group, and were used on 102.5 FM until December 23, 2010, when local marketing agreement operator Fun With Radio, LLC's WWCD calls were moved to the frequency.

 On October 2, 2014, WHIZ-FM transitioned from a hot adult contemporary format to contemporary hit radio.
-The Littick family announced the sale of the WHIZ Media Group, including WHIZ-FM, to Marquee Broadcasting on April 20, 2022; the deal was completed on July 14, 2022.
+The Littick family announced the sale of the WHIZ Media Group, including WHIZ-FM, to Marquee Broadcasting on April 20, 2022; the deal was completed on July 15, 2022.